 - Staking requires 24x7 internet access.
 So unless your home PC is on all of the time and never restarts, this is best to do on a server somewhere else.

-- Staking is not instant - You will need to demonstrate your consistency before your wallet shows a staking is active status.
+- Staking is not instant - You will need to demonstrate consistent network availability before your wallet shows an active staking status.

 - Staking is slightly randomised but is heavily weighted to the number of coins you have.
 The more coins you stake, the higher the chance you will be rewarded.